hackall360/win32.run-another-server/README.md

 Finally, run `npm start` (or use a process manager like `pm2 start .solid/server/server.js`) to serve win32 at `localhost:3000`.
 # Documentation
 If you're interested in expanding or customizing win32.run, please have a look at its documentation.
+Contributions and suggestions for improving the docs are always welcome.

 [![Please visit docs.win32.run](https://img.shields.io/badge/view-Documentation-blue?style=for-the-badge)](https://docs.win32.run)

 ## Contributing

 Contributions are welcome!
 Whether it's reporting bugs, improving documentation, or submitting new features, your help is appreciated.
+We love seeing new contributors—look for issues labeled **good first issue** or bring your own ideas.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to get involved.